PACEHackWeek/pace-2024/book/logistics.md

   2pm at the front desk on Sunday, August 4th.
 * Check out is by 11am on Saturday, August 10th.
 There will be a room where you can store your luggage if your flight leaves later that day.
-Please let us know immediately by emailing {{ contact_email }} if you plan on arriving/departing at an earlier/later date.
+Please let us know immediately by emailing {{ anna.windledipaola@nasa.gov }} if you plan on arriving/departing at an earlier/later date.
-* The front desk can direct you to the XXX Room where the meetings and courses will be taking place.
 * The dorms have coin-operated laundry facilities.

 ## Meals

-* Breakfast and lunch will be provided each day through the meal cards that will be given to you when you check in to the dorms.
+* Breakfast, lunch, and dinner will be provided each day through the meal cards that will be given to you when you check in to the dorms.
-* Your meal card is programmed with the prearranged All-You-Care-to-Eat meals, which can be used at Local Point dining hall.
+* Your meal card is programmed with the prearranged meals, which can be used at UMBC's True Grits dining hall.
 Please note that this is the only dining location on campus that the card will work for.
-* Breakfast is available in the dining facility from 7:30am – 10am
+* Breakfast is available in the dining facility from 7:30am – 9:00am, lunch is available from 11am – 1:00pm,
-  and lunch is available from 11am – 2:30pm.
+  and dinner is available from 5:00pm - 6:30pm.
-* If you are staying at a hotel or commuting, you will receive a meal card when you check in at the welcome table on the first day at the XXX Room.
+* If you are staying at a hotel or commuting, you will receive a meal card on Sunday morning in the ILSB building.
+* Coffee and snacks will be provided each day in the ILSB building.

 ## Travel

-* Airport
-* Metro.
+* (Include information about UMBC MARC bus schedule: https://transit.umbc.edu/schedules/bwi-marc-line-schedule/)
-* Taxis
+* Taxis and uber/lyft are available from nearby airports.